applariat-catalog/apache/README.md

-# Apache Image Builder
+# Apache Httpd Image Builder

-appLariat's generic image builder for Apache.
-This is the default build configuration for Apache images and is used by the appLariat Component Builder service
+appLariat's generic image builder for Apache Httpd.
+This is the default build configuration for Apache Httpd images and is used by the appLariat Component Builder service

 Default build workflow: